-Members on Restricted Status A member who has been placed on restricted status must fulfill all the requirements of membership, but may not: sponsor a candidate for membership; serve as Chair of a committee, a member of the Board of Directors or a member of any Council; be eligible for slating by the Nominating Committee on any slate; be eligible for Transfer, Inter- League, Seasonal Inter-League or Non-Resident status; be eligible for the privileges afforded a Five (5) Year or Ten (10) Year Active, including the privilege of sabbatical; or resign and/or be reinstated.
+Members on Restricted Status A member who has been placed on restricted status must fulfill all the requirements of membership, but may not: serve as Chair of a committee, a Nominating Committee member, a member of the Board of Directors or a member of any Council; be eligible for slating by the Nominating Committee on any slate; be eligible for Transfer, Inter- League, Seasonal Inter-League or Non-Resident status; be eligible for the privileges afforded an Eight (8) Year Active, including the privilege of sabbatical; or resign and/or be reinstated.
 A member may be placed on restricted status for approximately one (1) fiscal year.

-She may be removed from restricted status by the Board of Directors, provided she has fulfilled all the requirements necessary for membership in good standing.
-If she has not fulfilled the necessary requirements within the time limit, the Board of Directors may decide by two-thirds (2/3) vote to remove her from membership in bad standing.
+The member may be removed from restricted status by the Board of Directors, provided member has fulfilled all the requirements necessary for membership in good standing.
+If the member has not fulfilled the necessary requirements within the time limit, the Board of Directors may decide by two-thirds (2/3) vote to remove the member from membership in bad standing.
 A member may appeal being placed on restricted status by responding in writing to the Vice President of Membership before the fifteen (15) day notice period expires.
 The Vice President of Membership will then arrange a day and time, not to exceed thirty (30) days, mutually convenient to the member and the Executive Committee to discuss the status change prior to the vote of the Board of Directors.
 The Executive Committee will then recommend disposition of the matter to the Board of Directors.

-Removal from Membership in Bad Standing The Vice President of Finance and Operations or Treasurer will notify any member whose dues are not paid by April 1st that she will be dropped from membership if dues and late fees are not paid within fifteen (15) days.
-Active and Sustaining members may be removed from membership if dues are not paid by May 1st.
-A member who gives written notice of her inability to pay dues to the Vice President of Finance and Operations or Treasurer, may be given by the Executive Committee additional time to pay her dues.
-If the member fails to respond by May 1st , her name will be stricken from the membership roll effective June 1st .
-11 Active and Sustaining members who have been removed from membership for failure to pay dues may be reinstated after paying all delinquent dues and a Twenty-five Dollar ($25) reinstatement fee.
+Removal from Membership Roster The staff will notify any member whose dues are not paid and they will be dropped from membership if dues and late fees are not paid within fifteen (15) days.
+Active and Sustaining members may be removed from membership if dues are not paid.
+A member who gives written notice of the inability to pay dues to the Vice President of Membership or Treasurer, may be given by the Executive Committee additional time to pay dues.
+If the member fails to respond, their name will be stricken from the membership roll effective June 1st .
+Active and Sustaining members who have been removed from membership for failure to pay dues may be reinstated after paying a Twenty-five Dollar ($25) reinstatement fee.
 An Active member may be removed from membership by a two-thirds (2/3) vote of the Board of Directors after being given fifteen (15) days written notice by the Vice President of Membership for one (1) or more of the following reasons: Violation of the Bylaws, Standing Rules and/or Code of Conduct; Continued lack of interest in the work of the League; or Failure to adhere to the objectives and purposes of the League.
 A member who has been removed from membership for reasons other than dues infractions may only reinstate by a two-thirds (2/3) vote by the Board of Directors.
 The Board of Directors may reinstate a member to restricted status or good standing.
-A member may appeal her change of status by contacting the Vice President of Membership within the fifteen (15) day notice period to request a hearing by the Executive Committee.
+A member may appeal the change of status by contacting the Vice President of Membership within the fifteen (15) day notice period to request a hearing by the Executive Committee.
 The Vice President of